Hungdah Chiu: Career

 After receiving his doctorate from Harvard, Chiu was a research associate at Harvard Law School from 1966 to 1970.
 During this time, he became a close associate of Professor Jerome A. Cohen.
-He then returned to Taiwan and was a professor of law at National Chengchi University from 1970 to 1972.
-He left the university in 1972 to continue working as a research associate at Harvard Law School (1972–1974), then became an associate professor at the University of Maryland Francis King Carey School of Law.
+He then returned to Taiwan and was a professor of law at National Chengchi University from 1970 to 1972, where he played a key role in establishing The Chengchi Law Review, the first academic legal journal in Taiwan.
+In 1971, he was selected as one of the “Ten Outstanding Young Persons” of the Republic of China and served in the same year as Honorary President of the reformist journal University.
+He left the university in 1972 and worked as a research associate at Harvard Law School from 1972 to 1974, then became an associate professor at the University of Maryland Francis King Carey School of Law.
 By the end of his career, he had published at least 27 books in English and Chinese and more than 130 journal articles, the most of any law professor at the University of Maryland.
+In 1974, he was appointed as a professor at the University of Maryland School of Law.
+He later served as the Director of the East Asian Legal Studies Program and was awarded the title of Professor Emeritus.
+He also served as the editor-in-chief of the Occasional Papers/Reprints Series in Contemporary Asian Studies published by the law school.

+Even after moving to the United States, he remained actively engaged in political discourse concerning Taiwan’s national affairs.
+He was recognized by President Chiang Ching-kuo and Premier Sun Yun-suan for his insights and was invited multiple times to return to Taiwan to participate in National Development Conferences.
+He was one of the first scholars to publicly advocate for the lifting of martial law and played a role in the reform to protect the Taiwanese movement, contributing significantly to Taiwan’s democratization.

 Chiu was a pro-democracy advocate during the period of martial law in Taiwan.

+Government and quasi-official experience

+Qiu once served as a member of the Preparatory Committee for the National Affairs Conference (1990), a research fellow of the National Unification Council (1990), Minister without Portfolio of the Executive Yuan (1993–1994), board member of the Straits Exchange Foundation, member of the National Unification Council (1995–2000), Ambassador-at-Large of the Ministry of Foreign Affairs (1998–2000), and board member of the Chiang Ching-kuo Foundation for International Scholarly Exchange.